Circuit of the Americas

 Popular grandstands sell out fast.
 Buy US Grand Prix tickets with one of these recommended official retailers.

 I get a small commission which helps to keep the lights on.
-The best part is it doesn’t cost you any extra :)
+The best part is, it doesn’t cost you any extra :)

 The main straight seats known as the trackside bleachers occupy an area to either side of the main grandstand.
 Facing the track, there are 3 blocks to the left (west) and 6 blocks to the right (east).

-Though not covered, the lower section is in the shade of the grandstand structure for the duration of the Grand Prix, leaving only the possibility of a rain shower to dampen your spirits.MID BUDGET TV SCREEN COVERED RESERVED SEATS
+The lower section is not covered, but it is shaded from the sun during the Grand Prix, leaving only the possibility of a rain shower to dampen your spirits.

-Nicely elevated mid-way up the main grandstand, the view from the Mezzanine level lets you see further than the lower rows and is perfect for experiencing all the action on the main start / finish straight.
+Nicely elevated mid-way up the main grandstand, the view from the Mezzanine level lets you see further than the lower rows and is perfect for experiencing all the action on the start / finish straight.

 Turn 1, though distant, is clearly visible thanks to the steep uphill nature of the circuit.
 Add to that a roof over your head and these are some of the best seats on the main straight.